-13.3 "Lights on" warning buzzer (arrowed) models from 1993 (viewed with facia removed and inverted)
+13.3 "Lights on" warning buzzer (arrowed) - models from 1993 (viewed with facia removed and inverted)

-2 Disconnect the battery negative lead.3 Where applicable, remove the wheel arch liner(s) to improve access.
+3 Where applicable, remove the wheel arch liner(s) to improve access.

 4 Reach up behind the bumper, and disconnect the wiring from the horn.